KTStephano/ktstephano.github.io/rendering/stratusgfx/frame_analysis.md

 ![Sponza in StratusGFX](/assets/Sponza2022_2_1.png)
 *(rendered with StratusGFX - model is Intel Sponza 2022)*

 This article will breakdown a lot of the high level technical details of how StratusGFX renders a single frame.
-A video tech demo can be found here: [https://www.youtube.com/watch?v=9sSz4GXJtQk](https://www.youtube.com/watch?v=9sSz4GXJtQk).
+A video tech demo can be found here: [https://www.youtube.com/watch?v=JSGBiP6RbN0](https://www.youtube.com/watch?v=JSGBiP6RbN0).

 StratusGFX is a realtime rendering engine I wrote in order to learn about modern graphics programming techniques.
 Development and testing was done on Windows 10 running with a Ryzen 5 1600 and an Nvidia GTX 1060.
-The target frame rate for test scenes was 30+ FPS (33 msec or less) running at 1080p.
+The target frame rate was a minimum of 30 fps (33.33 msec), but most of the scenes in the tech demo ran at 60 fps (16.67 msec) a majority of the time.

 This frame was rendered with engine version 0.9.